davepinch/pinchy.cc/_posts/2022-05-12-luna-crash.md

 A billionaire with a Luna tattoo

 ## Companies
-Work in progress: Add involved companies to this section.
+{% include work-in-progress-notice.html notice="Add involved companies to this section." %}
-{: .notice}

 #### Binance
 The largest cryptocurrency exchange in the world.
 Founded by Changpeng Zhao.
 See [Binance - Wikipedia](https://en.wikipedia.org/wiki/Binance)

 #### Genesis

 #### Luna Foundation Guard (LFG)

 From [https://lfg.org/missionandvision/](https://lfg.org/missionandvision/) on [May 14, 2022](https://web.archive.org/web/20220511113850/https://lfg.org/missionandvision/):